markusul/SDForest/README.md

 ## Usage

-This is a basic example on how to estimate the causal effect of $X$ on
+This is a basic example on how to estimate the direct effect of $X$ on
 $Y$ using SDForest.
-You can learn more about analyzing sparse causal effects estimated by SDForest in `vignette("SDForest")`.
+You can learn more about analyzing sparse direct effects estimated by SDForest in `vignette("SDForest")`.

 ``` r